kiwicarolin/kiwicarolin.github.io/index.md

 ## Unlocking value to people through novel technologies

-I believe the future of new technologies is built on understanding how people use new technology and finding answers to meaningful questions that identify the benefits for impactful experiences.
+I believe the future of technology lies in understanding how people interact with it and uncovering insights that reveal its potential to create impactful experiences.
+My goal is to explore applications that truly support and engage users while applying my passion for learning to drive innovative and meaningful solutions.

-After calling Australia my home for many years and now being back in Europe, I am especially invested in finding ways for people to feel connected with loved ones who are far away.
-My goal is to explore future applications that delight and inspire in meaningful ways, unlocking how people can develop rich social experiences at a distance.

 **[Have a look at some past and ongoing work](./portfolio.html)**